gbonacini/securechat/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/gbonacini/securechat)

+The port 8866 is configured as available for the server mode.

 * TIP: if the Gitpod terminal results to small and the program raise an errori for this reason, try to reduce the font size of your browser with "CMD -" or equivalent technique compatible with your browser.

 Server Certificates Configuration: